Ehlers-Danlos Syndromes

 Ehlers-Danlos syndromes are caused by an abnormality in one of the genes that controls the production of connective tissue.
 Connective tissue is the tough, often fibrous tissue that binds the body's structures together and provides support and elasticity.

-There are 6 major types of Ehlers-Danlos syndrome and 7 less common types.
+There are 14 types of Ehlers-Danlos syndromes.
 They involve different genes and vary widely in severity.
 Although the types have slightly different symptoms, they all result in abnormally fragile connective tissue, which causes problems in joints and bones and may weaken internal organs.

 Symptoms of Ehlers-Danlos Syndromes

-Some people develop small, hard, round lumps under the skin.
+Some people develop small, hard, round lumps on top of their scars or at pressure points.

 Complications of Ehlers-Danlos syndromes

 The intestines can bulge through the abdominal wall (called a hernia), and abnormal outpouchings (diverticula) can develop in the intestine.
-Rarely, a fragile intestine bleeds or ruptures (perforates—see Perforation of the Digestive Tract).
+Rarely, a fragile intestine bleeds or ruptures (perforation).

-If a pregnant woman has an Ehlers-Danlos syndrome, delivery may be premature.
+If a pregnant person has Ehlers-Danlos syndrome, delivery may be premature.
 The mother's fragile tissues increase risk that her uterus may rupture during labor.
 Poor skin healing may make an episiotomy or cesarean delivery (C-section) problematic.
-If the fetus has an Ehlers-Danlos syndrome, the amniotic sac may rupture early (prelabor rupture of membranes).
-A mother or baby who has an Ehlers-Danlos syndrome can bleed excessively before, during, and after delivery.
+If the fetus has Ehlers-Danlos syndrome, the amniotic sac may rupture early (prelabor rupture of membranes).
+A mother or baby who has Ehlers-Danlos syndrome can bleed excessively before, during, and after delivery.

 Diagnosis of Ehlers-Danlos Syndromes